 About the Location

 When we had visited Madeira Island (Portugal) I had not done a lot of location scouting in advance.
 I had a rough idea of the different areas of the island and only few places in mind that I wanted to visit.
-Fortunately, the road system across Madeira is manageable and I recommend to hire a rental car for exploring the island by yourself.
+Fortunately, the road system across Madeira is fairly simple and I recommend to hire a rental car for exploring the island by yourself.

 Madeira is known for mild and summery temperatures throughout the year, especially at the southern coastline.
 However the high mountains and constant Atlantic winds result in contrary weather in the local areas.
 The day when I had taken this picture was no exception.